OCA/hr/hr_holiday_notify_approver/README.rst

 ==========================

-This module extends the functionality of the Leaves App to make possible to notify by mail the manager of the employee requesting the leave (or the person that should approve the leave).
+This module extends the functionality of the Leaves App to make possible to notify by mail the manager of the employee requesting the leave.

 Configuration
 =============

 To configure this module, you need to:

 #.
-Go to *Settings > Users > Companies*
+Go to *Settings > Users > Companies*.
 #.
-In the company form got to the *Configuration* tab and in the *Leaves
+In the company form go to the *Configuration* tab and in the *Leaves
-   Management* section configure who to notify (*Email Notification on Leave Request*)
+   Management* section.
+#.
+Check *Leave Requests notified to employee's manager* box.

 Usage
 =====